2023 Best Business Schools in California

 You’ll join some of the best and brightest minds around you if you attend Santa Clara University.
 The school came in at #4 on this year’s list.

-University of Southern California came in at #6 in this year’s edition of the ranking.
+University of Southern California ranked #6 on this year’s list.

 University of California - Davis did quite well in this year’s ranking of the best places for business students.
 It came in at #8 on the list.

 By the time they get their degree, students from this school have racked up an average of $14,449 in student loans.
-For those students on a 10-year repayment plan, the average payment due each month is around $281.After graduating from UC Davis, students go on to jobs where they make an average of $46,065 during the early years of their career.
+Those who take out this much in loans have to make a monthly payment of about $281 if they are on a 10-year repayment plan.
+Once they receive their degree, UC Davis graduates enter the workforce, making an average salary of $46,065 during the early year of their career.

 University of San Francisco landed the #9 spot in the rankings for the best business programs.

-By the time they get their degree, students from this school have racked up an average of $21,881 in student loans.
-If you borrow this amount, expect your monthly student loan payment to be around $653, assuming you are on a 10-year repayment plan.
+Degree recipients from USFCA accumulate an average of $21,881 in student debt by the time they complete their degree.
+Those who take out this much in loans have to make a monthly payment of about $653 if they are on a 10-year repayment plan.
 During the early years of their career, USFCA graduates make an average of $60,640 annually.

 Pepperdine University ranked #12 on this year’s list.

-Golden Gate University - San Francisco came in at #15 in this year’s edition of the ranking.
+Claremont Graduate University came in at #14 in this year’s edition of the ranking.

 University of California - Irvine ranked #16 on this year’s list.

-University of San Diego did quite well in this year’s ranking of the best places for business students.
-It came in at #17 on the list.
+With a ranking of #17, University of San Diego did quite well on this year’s best schools for business students working.

 By the time they get their degree, students from this school have racked up an average of $20,093 in student loans.
 For those students on a 10-year repayment plan, the average payment due each month is around $449.
 Once they receive their degree, Chapman graduates enter the workforce, making an average salary of $44,723 during the early year of their career.